Skip to main content

 How is your school taking action this Earth Hour?
 Share your story on our digital gallery to enter our prize draw!

-Upload an image for our digital gallery (optional) and tell us how your school is taking action this Earth Hour to enter our prize draw.
-Successful entries will be displayed on digital gallery.
+Tell us how your school is taking action this Earth Hour to enter our prize draw.

 You could win 1 of 6 book prizes, from: